FilippoMB/python-time-series-handbook/_sources/notebooks/00/knowledge_test.md

 ```

 **What is required to model holidays in the Prophet framework?**
-- A) A list of holidays must be manually specified along with their potential impact on the forecast.
+- A) A list of dates for the holidays must be manually specified.
 - B) Holidays are automatically detected based on the country's standard holiday calendar.
-- C) The user needs to input the exact dates and duration of each holiday for the past ten years.
+- C) The user must input the exact dates and duration of each holiday, along with their potential impact on the forecast.
 - D) A statistical test to determine which holidays significantly affect the data.

 ```{admonition} Answer